-Figure 87.
-Basic settings of the wireless LAN.
+Figure 98.
+Basic settings of the wireless LAN in the 2.4GHz band.

-Parameter Description Enable Wireless The checkbox enables Wi-Fi connections.
-If you want to disable your WLAN, deselect the checkbox.
-BSSID The unique identifier for your Wi-Fi network.
-You cannot change the value of this parameter, it is determined in the device's internal settings Hide Access Point If the checkbox is selected, other users cannot see your Wi-Fi network.
+Parameter Description Enable Wireless The checkbox enables Wi-Fi connections in the 2.4GHz.
+If you want to disable your WLAN in this band, deselect the checkbox.
+BSSID The unique identifier for your Wi-Fi network (for the 2.4GHz and 5GHz band).
+You cannot change the value of this parameter, it is determined in the device's internal settings.
+Hide Access Point If the checkbox is selected, other users cannot see your Wi-Fi network.
 (It is recommended not to select this checkbox in order to simplify initial configuration of your WLAN.)

-SSID A name for the WLAN.
-By default, the value DIR-300 is specified.
+Parameter Description SSID A name for the WLAN.
+By default, the value DIR-825 is specified.
 It is recommended to specify another name for the network upon initial configuration (use digits and Latin characters).
 Country The country you are in.
 Select a value from the drop-down list.

-Parameter Description Channel The wireless channel number.
+Channel The wireless channel number.
 When the auto value is selected, the router itself chooses the channel with the least interference.
 Wireless mode Operating mode of the wireless network of the router.
-This parameter defines standards of the devices that will be able to use your wireless network.
-Select a value from the drop-down list.
+This parameter defines standards of the devices that will be able to use this band of your wireless network.
+Select a value from the dropdown list.
 Max Associated Clients The maximum number of devices connected to the wireless network of the router.
 When the value 0 is specified, the device does not limit the number of connected clients.